AviranLab/patteRNA/README.md

 If you used patteRNA in your research, please reference the following citations depending on which version of patteRNA you utilized.

 **Version 2.1**: \
-Radecki P., Uppuluri R., Deshpande K., and Aviran S. (2021) "Accurate Detection of RNA Stem-Loops in Structurome Data Reveals Widespread Association with Protein Binding Sites." *RNA Biology*. doi TBA.
+Radecki P., Uppuluri R., Deshpande K., and Aviran S. (2021) "Accurate Detection of RNA Stem-Loops in Structurome Data Reveals Widespread Association with Protein Binding Sites." *RNA Biology*. (in press) doi: [10.1080/15476286.2021.1971382](https://doi.org/10.1080/15476286.2021.1971382)

 **Version 2.0**: \
-Radecki P., Uppuluri R., and Aviran S. (2021) "Rapid Structure-Function Insights via Hairpin-Centric Analysis of Big RNA Structure Probing Datasets." *NAR Genomics and Bioinformatics* 3(3). doi: [10.1093/nargab/lqab073](https://doi.org/10.1093/nargab/lqab073).
+Radecki P., Uppuluri R., and Aviran S. (2021) "Rapid Structure-Function Insights via Hairpin-Centric Analysis of Big RNA Structure Probing Datasets." *NAR Genomics and Bioinformatics* 3(3). doi: [10.1093/nargab/lqab073](https://doi.org/10.1093/nargab/lqab073)

-**Version 1.0–1.2**: \
-Ledda M. and Aviran S. (2018) “PATTERNA: Transcriptome-Wide Search for Functional RNA Elements via Structural Data Signatures.” *Genome Biology* 19(28). doi: [10.1186/s13059-018-1399-z](https://doi.org/10.1186/s13059-018-1399-z).

 ## Issue Reporting

 patteRNA is actively supported and all changes are listed in the [CHANGELOG](CHANGES.md).
 To report a bug open a ticket in the [issues tracker](https://github.com/AviranLab/patteRNA/issues).
-Features can be requested by opening a ticket in the [pull request](https://github.com/AviranLab/patteRNA/pulls).
+Features can be requested by opening a [pull request](https://github.com/AviranLab/patteRNA/pulls).